haneul-24/Smart_Log_Monitoring_Alert_System/Readme.md

 - The latest Docker image is pulled from Docker Hub onto the Rocky Linux host.

-- Existing containers are stopped and removed VM.
+- Existing containers are stopped and removed from the VM.

 - Docker Compose redeploys the updated application containers on Rocky Linux VM.

-This ensures:
+**This ensures:**

-- Zero manual deployment steps
+- **Zero manual deployment steps:** Fully automated CD (Continuous Deployment) workflow

-- Faster updates on a production-grade OS
+- **Faster updates on a production-grade VM:** Rapid delivery of code changes to the Rocky Linux VM.

-- Consistent production environments
+- **Consistent production environments:** Stable setup using Rocky Linux and Docker containers.

-- Reduced human error
+- **Reduced human error:** Eliminates risks associated with manual configuration on the VM.

 ## CI/CD Pipeline Architecture